 4. Soft clutch

-When you press down on your clutch, one of the first indicators you may notice is that it feels soft or spongy.
+When you press down on your vehicle clutch, one of the first indicators you may notice is that it feels soft or spongy.
 This could be one of the first signs that anything is wrong.
 When you are driving, make a mental note of how it feels to engage the clutch in your vehicle.
 You will be able to recognize when there is a problem if you are familiar with how it normally feels.

 5. Trouble with shifting gears

 In a well-functioning automobile, shifting gears should be a smooth process.
-If you have to press the clutch in further than usual to engage a gear, or if you hear mechanical noises when shifting gears despite having pressed the clutch in all the way, there may be a problem with the clutch.
+If you have to press the clutch in further than usual to engage a gear, or if you hear mechanical noises when shifting gears despite having pressed the vehicle clutch in all the way, there may be a problem with the clutch.
 It may be possible to rectify the situation by executing certain changes or by exchanging certain components.

 The shaking or jumping sensation that one experiences when the clutch is released too quickly might be described as shuddering.
-If you continue to feel like the vehicle is hopping even when you are traveling at modest speeds, there is likely a problem with the clutch system.
+If you continue to feel like the vehicle is hopping even when you are travelling at modest speeds, there is likely a problem with the vehicle clutch system.
 After driving through flooded roads, there have been sporadic occasions in which water has been introduced into the system.
-After a certain number of kilometers have been driven, the hopping sensation will disappear in this scenario.
+After a certain number of kilometres have been driven, the hopping sensation will disappear in this scenario.